me-TimedIn/me-TimedIn/README.md

 Soziale Medien:
 kommt auf die Plattform an, timedin.de, timedin_de oder timedin-de

+!!All repositories are in dev, and probably contain bugs, security issues etc. so this is for demonstration purpuses only!
 ENG:
 Hey, I'm TimedIn, I'm 16 Years old.
 I'm interrested in programming, electronics and IT-administration.